norcams/docs-enduser/docs/elasticip.rst

 Example configuration with MetalLB
 ----------------------------------

-You can use MetalLB combined with NREC elastic IP to create a LoadBalancer resource equal to what you would find in several public cloud offerings.
+If you have a Kubernetes cluster, you can use MetalLB combined with NREC elastic IP feature to create a LoadBalancer resource equal to what you would find in several public cloud offerings.

 ..
 IMPORTANT::
   If you are using MetalLB, please note that by default MetalLB